Maxim Naumov: Personal life

 Maxim Naumov was born on August 1, 2001, in Hartford, Connecticut.
 His parents, Vadim Naumov and Evgenia Shishkova, were the 1994 World Champions in pairs for Russia.
 Naumov previously competed in gymnastics as a child.
 After graduating from Simsbury High School in 2019, he began attending ASU Online.

 Naumov has cited his figure skating influences as being Olympic champions Evgeni Plushenko and Yuzuru Hanyu, as well as his parents.

-On January 29, 2025, Naumov's parents, who were passengers onboard the American Eagle Flight 5342, were killed in the Potomac River mid-air collision.
+On January 29, 2025, Naumov's parents, who were passengers onboard American Eagle Flight 5342, were killed in the Potomac River mid-air collision.
 Three days prior to the crash, the couple expressed pride over their son's fourth-place finish at the 2025 U.S. Championships, which had recently taken place, via their joint Instagram account.
 Naumov subsequently took control of the Skating Club of Boston's Youth Academy Program that his parents founded.